acim/acim/README.md

 [![ABLab](https://github.com/acim/acim/blob/master/ablab.png)](https://ablab.io)

-## A freelancer expertizing development of Cloud Native applications and Kubernetes.
-In free time I like to drive my motorcycle, go fishing or watch MotoGP
+## A freelancer expertizing Kubernetes and development of Cloud Native applications.
+In free time I like to drive motorcycle or watch MotoGP.
+Of course, I wouldn't live in Munich if I wouldn't like beer 😄

 ## [Home](https://ablab.io)